rabinkaspal/langchain-chatbot/public/data/page.md

 # LangChain ChatBot

+Meet your Langchain virtual learning assistant!
+Our intelligent chatbot is here 24/7 to help you explore courses, answer questions, guide you through enrollment, and provide support whenever you need it.
+Whether you're a beginner or an experienced learner, the chatbot ensures you get quick, personalized help at every step.

+#

 Given a [text document](/data/faqs.txt) with a list of frequently asked questions, the document is split into chunks and converted to vector and saved into a supabase vector database.
 ![Document Splitting flow](/document_split.png)
 Prompt Templates and promts were generated to retrieve standalone questions for user input and answers.